DandyHQ/mace/docs/Development.md

 For managing a mace instance.
 Forwards things like user events to the appropriout textbox.

+- pane.c
+Creation, management and drawing of panes.

 - tab.c
 Creation, management and drawing of tabs.